guaix-ucm/pyemir/doc/tutorial_imaging/index.rst

    is the case.

-This tutorial provides an easy introduction to the use of PyEmir (via Numina), focusing on the combination of dithered images.
+This tutorial provides an easy introduction to the use of PyEmir (via Numina), focusing on the combination of dithered exposures.

 For detailed documentation concerning the installation of PyEmir, see the :ref:`pyemir_installation` guide.